[If you missed Part 1, you can find it here]

 - front suspension (heavier but easier on the wrists)

-- a built-in cargo rack (to carrier your homemade panniers)
+- a built-in cargo rack (to carry your homemade panniers)

 - disc brakes (sometimes better stopping and more adaptability - see Post 4)

 - fenders (to help you avoid the dreaded butt-stripe)

 - a comfy seat and/or a suspension seatpost (for a happier bum and spine)

 - lights (the better to see you)

 - a horn/bell (e-bikes are often fast and silent - you can skip this if you like yelling, "Get the !@##$% out of my way!"
 But the bell is a little more polite.

 Here's another cruiser to check out in case you want something a little nicer with a few more virtues: